mexuscloud/cloud-resume-challenge/frontend/README.md

 ### Harvard Resume Format Generation

-I will let GenIA do the heavy lifting since i am very comfortable working with HTML and generate out the HTML and possibly CSS and then from there i will manually refactor the code to my prefered statndard.
+I will let GenIA do the heavy lifting in generating the HTML and possibly CSS since i am very comfortable working with HTML and then from there,  i will manually refactor the code to my prefered statndard.

 Prompt to ChatGPT 5:
 ```text